 HV Sub Cables

-HV cable which is placed below the surface of the water and laid on or under the sea bed or the bed of a river or estuary whether or not designed for this purpose.
+HV cable which is placed below the surface of the water and laid on or under the sea bed or the bed of a lake, river or estuary whether or not designed for this purpose.

 Hydro

 A category of DG.
 Electricity generation using a hydroelectric generator.